Pigres of Paionia

+Pigres of Paionia, with his brother Mantyas and his sister, came to Sardes, where the Persian king Darius I was at the time.

+History

-Pigres of Paionia, with his brother Mantyas and his sister, came to Sardes, where the Persian king Darius I was at the time, hoping that by the favour of Darius he and his brother might be established as tyrants over the Paeonians.
-Darius, however, was so pleased with the exhibition of industry and dexterity which he saw in their sister that he sent orders to Megabazus to transport Paeonians into Asia.
+He hoped that by the favour of Darius he and his brother might be established as tyrants over the Paeonians.
+However, Darius was so pleased with the exhibition of industry and dexterity that he saw in their sister that he sent orders to his general Megabazus to transport Paeonians into Asia.